ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [13:50](https://youtu.be/YB8o_5qjNBc?t=830)**

-**Mamy**: We launched our testnet 1, based on libp2p daemon, this morning
+**Mamy**: We launched our testnet 1, based on libp2p daemon, this morning.

-We are towards v0.8, all the small changes were integrated and right now a big focus is SSE
+We are working towards v0.8.
+All the small changes were integrated and right now a big focus is SSE.

-We also started to align our State Transition function with PySpec in terms of naming.
+We also started to align our State Transition function with pyspec in terms of naming.

 We had significant parse improvement during the past week, accumulated 20 to 30x speed-up on the State Transition bench.
-We identified 3 bottlenecks:
-  * In `process_crosslinks(...)` & `get_crosslinke_deltas(...)`.
-So both combined we had the 10x speed improvement
-  * `get_crosslink_committee(...)` via caching, we improved by 2x the speed

-If people are interested in seeing what we did, they can reproduce.
-Since we follow the spec-naming it should be very easy to navigate.
+Links, if people are interested in seeing what we did, so they can reproduce:
   * [Speed up process_crosslinks(...) and get_crosslink_deltas(...) by 10x - 15x in state_sim #314](https://github.com/status-im/nim-beacon-chain/pull/314)
   * [~2x state_sim speedup via additional caching in get_crosslink_committee #316](https://github.com/status-im/nim-beacon-chain/pull/316)